trishalmuthan/trishalmuthan/README.md

 ### Hi there 👋

 Hi!
-I’m a second-year (class of '25) at University of Virginia’s School of Engineering and Applied Sciences.
-I am interested in computer science and software engineering and have experience with a variety of programming languages and concepts.
-I am looking to gain more experience in computer science and get involved with research in the fields of machine learning and data science, particularly with applications in fields including vision, NLP, healthcare, and robotics.
+I’m a junior studying computer science at University of Virginia’s School of Engineering and Applied Sciences.
+I'm passionate about software development and I have experience with a variety of technologies.
+I'm looking to make an impact and get further involved in software engineering, cloud, databases, developer operations, and machine learning.
-- I’m eager to collaborate on projects.
-Don't hesitate to reach out!
+- I'm happy to collaborate on projects!
+Reach out if interested.
-- How to reach me: trishalmuthan@gmail.com
+- How to reach me: tmmuthan@gmail.com